When Breath Becomes Air book cover

 Paul Kalanithi

-Paul Kalanithi (1977–2015) was an American neurosurgeon and writer.
+Paul Kalanithi (1977–2015) was an American neurosurgeon and writer whose work bridged medicine, literature, and philosophy.
 He earned degrees in English literature and human biology from Stanford University, a Master of Philosophy from Cambridge, and a medical degree from Yale School of Medicine.
-His memoir was completed during his final months and published posthumously.
+His unusual academic path gave him a rare ability to explore both the scientific and human sides of mortality.
+Kalanithi wrote *When Breath Becomes Air* during the final stage of his life after being diagnosed with terminal lung cancer.
+The memoir was published posthumously and became widely admired for its clarity, compassion, and profound reflections on what makes life meaningful.

 Frequently Asked Questions about When Breath Becomes Air